The wit and wisdom of Arnold Palmer

-You said your goodbyes to the Brit-ish Open at St. Andrews in 1995, and it was very emotional.
+You said your goodbyes to the Open Championship at St. Andrews in 1995, and it was very emotional.
 You might go back this summer.
 But could anything be as emotional as your farewell at the U.S. Open in Oakmont in 1994?

 Don't think so.
 That was where I was raised.
 It was hot that week, I was tired, weak and I really broke up after it was all over.
 Terrible.

 Arnold Palmer waves to the crowd from the Swilken Bridge on the 18th hole in his farewell at St. Andrews during the 1995 Open Championship.

 Even when you go to Augusta now, you see not only people you've known for years, but their children.
 Fathers and grandfathers pointing to kids, "There's Arnold Palmer."
 Is that fairly intoxicating?

 Absolutely.
 Plus, now I'm a member.
 How about that?
 A nice surprise.
 I enjoy the course, obviously, and the people.
 How much I'll actually play there, I don't know.